AYCHEX/aychex/README.md

 Translations
 ------------

-We only accept translation fixes that are submitted through [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).
+We only accept translation fixes that are submitted through [Aychex Base's Transifex page](https://github.com/aychex/projects/).
 Translations are converted to Litecoin periodically.

 Translations are periodically pulled from Transifex and merged into the git repository.
-See the [translation process](doc/translation_process.md) for details on how this works.
+See the [translation process](readme.md) for details on how this works.

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.